Lasso and probabilistic inequalities for multivariate point processes

-In an i.i.d. framework (see for instance \cite{bertin11:_adapt_dantiz}) classical concentration inequalities can be used to have access to the $\ell_1$-weights.
-In the counting processes framework, the data-driven calibrated form of these $\ell_1$-weights is naturally linked to sharp Bernstein type inequalities for martingales.
-In the literature, those kinds of inequalities generally provide an upper bound for the martingale that is deterministic and unobservable \cite{SW,vdG}.
+One major contribution of this article is to provide probabilistic results that enable us to calibrate $\ell_1$-weights in the most general setup (see Theorem~\ref{th:oraclewithd} in Section~\ref{sec:Lasso}).
+This is naturally linked to sharp Bernstein type inequalities for martingales.
+In the literature, those kinds of inequalities generally provide upper bounds for the martingale that are deterministic and unobservable \cite{SW,vdG}.
 To choose data-driven weights, we need observable bounds.
-More recently, there have been some attempts to use self-normalized processes in order to provide a more flexible and random upper bound \cite{BT, pena,DvZ, Pena}.
+More recently, there have been some attempts to use self-normalized processes in order to provide more flexible and random upper bounds \cite{BT,penaa,Pena,DvZ}.
 Nevertheless, those bounds are usually not (completely) observable when dealing with counting processes.
 We prove a result that goes further in this direction by providing a completely sharp random observable upper bound for the martingale in our counting process framework (see Theorem~\ref{th:weakBer} in Section~\ref{sec:Bernstein}).